nyx-space/hifitime/README.md

 + TimeSeries can now be formatted
 + Epoch can now be `ceil`-ed, `floor`-ed, and `round`-ed according to the time scale they were initialized in, cf. [#127](https://github.com/nyx-space/hifitime/issues/145).
 + Epoch can now be initialized from Gregorian when specifying the time system: `from_gregorian`, `from_gregorian_hms`, `from_gregorian_at_noon`, `from_gregorian_at_midnight`.
++ Fix bug in Duration when performing operations on durations very close to `Duration::MIN` (i.e. minus thirty-two centuries).

 ## 3.4.0
 + Ephemeris Time and Dynamical Barycentric Time fixed to use the J2000 reference epoch instead of the J1900 reference epoch.
 This is a **potentially breaking change** if you relied on the previous one century error when converting from/to ET/TDB into/from UTC _and storing the data as a string_.
 There is **no difference** if the original representation was used.